 2. The route

-The main difficulty of this route is related to the fact that, as it is very little traveled, in some sections (two in particular: shortly after the beginning, and almost at the end) the path is not very evident, and one has to look for the way independently.
+The main difficulty of this route is related to the fact that, being very little traveled, in some sections (two in particular: shortly after the beginning, and almost at the end) the trail is not very evident, and one has to find the way independently.
 A well-charged cell phone with a GPX reference track to consult in moments of doubt is the best help.
 Otherwise, it is certainly a challenging but absolutely safe walk.
 The fact that it is sparsely traveled is on the other hand part of the charm of this route.

-Once in Alpenzú Grande (following the initial directions to the path 6), leave the fountain with wash house on your right, cut through the built-up area past the left entrance to the hut, and turn immediately left taking the Trail 5a.
-The goal is to reach the small group of 3 white cabins seen in the upper left corner (these are the cabins of Mehr, 1860m).
+Once in Alpenzù Grande (following the initial signs for trail 6), leave the fountain with wash house on your right, cut through the village past the left entrance of the hut, and turn immediately left onto trail 5a .
+The goal is to reach the small group of 3 white huts that can be seen on the upper left (these are the Mehr huts , 1860m).

 Mehr huts